 Advice on travelling if you have a stoma

-If you have had a colostomy, ileostomy, urostomy, laryngectomy or tracheostomy, there may be particular issues you need to think about before you travel.
+If you have a urostomy, a colostomy, an ileostomy or a tracheostomy, there may be certain things you need to think about before you travel.

 Your stoma nurse can give you advice about issues such as: